Sylvan-Flores/Sylvan-Flores/README.md

 ***

 ## IWC/On thin ice:
-* Incest and pedo shippers
+* Incest and pedo ships shippers
 * System
 * People who ship *actual people* together (unless they're already in a *healthy, happy relationship and are fine with being shipped* then ig it's alr)